 In addition, the headteacher (and/or other school leaders as appropriate) and at least one governor (usually the chair) will attend safer recruitment training and the school will ensure that there are at least two school leaders and/or governors that have attended safer recruitment training within the past three years.

-Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet which is handed to them by a member of the Office team when they arrive at the school.
+Supply staff and other visiting staff will be given the school's Visiting Staff Leaflet [you may wish to state where this policy can be found/how it can be accessed].

 18. Safer recruitment